 Selective racks offer quick access to all stored pallets and are ideal for high SKU stock or FIFO applications.
 The vertical upright frames hold horizontal load beams that can be configured to store the weight and size of your products.
 These systems offer cost-effective solutions with minimal maintenance investment.
 Additionally, their high customizability translates into compatibility with existing handling systems and forklift equipment.

-In addition to pallet rack designs, Twinlode Automation also has numerous automated solutions for the food and beverage industry.
+We also have many automated solutions for the food & beverage industry.

 ASRS uses structural steel racking, robotics, software, and computer-controlled systems to load and unload products from storage automatically.
 ASRS improves storage capacity, warehouse efficiency, throughput, and organization by reducing manual storage needs.